Tutorial 1: Create a basic Snowflake Native App¶

 In this section, you publish your app by creating a private listing that uses the application package as the data content.
 After creating the listing, you login to another account to install the listing.

-Before you can create a listing for your application package, you must set the release directive.
-A release directive specifies which version and patch of your app is available to consumers.
+Before you can create a listing for your application package, you must set the release channel.
+A release channel is a version management tool that allows providers to publish apps at different stages of the app development lifecycle.

-In this tutorial you set the default release directive using the version you added in a previous section.
+In this tutorial you set the release channel using the version you added in a previous section.

-To set the default release directive on the application package, follow these steps:
+To set the release channel on the application package, follow these steps:

 To view the versions and patches defined for your application package, run the following command: